Byline: Roberto

 Intro

 Van life doesn’t have to mean roughing it.
 With a few low-cost changes, you can turn your van into a space that’s warm, easy to run, and truly cozy.
-Whether you’re an experienced traveler or just starting your #VanLife journey, here are ten small purchases that bring big improvements in comfort, safety, and simplicity.
+Whether you’re an seasoned traveler or just starting your #VanLife journey, here are ten small buys that bring big gains in comfort, safety, and ease.

 Why This Matters